Check out six couples who broke up, got back together and are now together

 Taís Araujo and Lázaro Ramos

 Any doubts that Taís and Lázaro are a beautiful couple?
 The artists started dating in 2004 and made the union official in 2007, however, in 2008 they separated, resuming in 2009.
-In 2020, in the first months of the pandemic, the couple, now with two children, João, 11 years old, and Maria , 7 years old, thought about getting divorced due to living together.
+In 2020, in the first months of the pandemic, the couple, now with two children, João, aged 11, and Maria , 7 years old, thought about getting divorced due to living together.
 Today they show that they have reconnected and are doing great.

 Dado Dolabella and Wanessa Camargo